This is a shite podcast i hate

 We are here to build a diverse Celtic community and help the incredible artists who so generously share their music with you.
 If you hear music you love, please email artists to let them know you heard them on the Irish and Celtic Music Podcast.

 Musicians depend on your generosity to release new music.
 So please find a way to support them.
-Buy a CD, Album Pin, Shirt, Digital Download, or join their community on Patreon.
+Buy a CD, Album Pin, Shirt, Digital Download, or join their community on Celtic Patreon.

 You can find a link to all of the artists in the shownotes, along with show times, when you visit our website at celticmusicpodcast.com.